Jefferson49/RepositoryHierarchy/README.md

 ![Screenshot](resources/img/screenshot_finding_aid.jpg)

-<a name="Demo-finding-aid"></a>
 ### Demo download for a finding aid document

 An example for a finding aid document can be downloaded with the following [link](https://www.familienforschung-hemprich.de/index.php/de/pdf-download-3?task=download.send&id=13&catid=2&m=0).

 In page 1-6 of this example, a preface was added with a word processing software.
 The pages starting from page 7 were generated by the Repository Hierarchy module.

-<a name="Using-EAD-xml"></a>
 ### Generate and download an EAD XML export
-With the Repository Hierarchy module, webtrees can generate an [EAD XML](#EAD) export for a chosen repository.
-The export is provided in [apeEAD](#apeEAD) XML.
+With the Repository Hierarchy module, webtrees can generate an [EAD XML](#ead-standard-for-xml-export-of-archival-records) export for a chosen repository.
+The export is provided in [apeEAD](#apeead-standard-for-xml-export-of-finding-aids) XML.

 The EAD XML export contains:
 + Metadata about the repository (i.e. name, address, ...)
 + Metadata about the repository structure (i.e. hierarchy, call numbers, fonds, collections, files, ...)
 + Metadata about the sources in the repository (i.e. title, author, date range, ...)

-After selecting the Repository Hierarchy module from the list menu, a repository can be chosen and a [delimiter expression](#Using-delimiters) needs to be provided.
+After selecting the Repository Hierarchy module from the list menu, a repository can be chosen and a [delimiter expression](#usage-of-a-single-delimiter) needs to be provided.
 The chosen delimiter expression will be used to generate and view a hierarchical structure for the repository.

 Based on the generated repository and call number structure, an EAD XML export can be generated and downloaded by **clicking** the **"Download" button** and selecting the option **"EAD XML"**.

-<a name="Using-xml-settings"></a>
 ### Settings for EAD XML exports
 In order to generate EAD XML exports, some settings need to be provided.